Torment123/SLIM_code/README.md

 and calculate the FID score using the fid.py file in the sub-folder benchmarking

 # SLIM-SinGAN

+The instructions are based on the repo of SinGAN paper: [SinGAN](https://github.com/tamarott/SinGAN), pleae also refer to their instructions

+The file with SLIM module definition is at SLIM-SinGAN/SinGAN/models.py, the function name is 'InceptionBlock'

 **0.Install dependencies**
 Enter the folder 'SLIM-SinGAN', and run